Angela Denker, the author of "Red State Christians," offers some concrete suggestions for addressing issues around Christianity and nationalism.

 The story of how Christmas has been celebrated in Christian history contains surprises for most of us.
-Read the first of our 3-part series on the history of Christmas.
+Read the first of our three-part series on the history of Christmas.

 This breakthrough practice is for anyone in your neighborhood to come together and share an experience around art.